CP1404/Practicals/prac_02/README.md

     b.
 Automatically (randomly) generate the word_format variable.

-## Automatic Password Generator
+**Automatic Password Generator**

-Write a program that should ask for a length and what characteristics it must have - requirements for upper/lower/numeric/special characters - then it should generate a password that matches.
+Write a program that asks for a length and what characteristics it must have - requirements for upper/lower/numeric/special characters - then it should generate a password that matches.
 Use your earlier program's checker functionality to validate the generated password.

-## More Random Conrad

-Replace the literal values for the constants at the top (like MAX_INCREASE) with randomly generated values (that make sense)

 # Solutions to Selected Exercises

-**Note:** it is ***super important*** that you use any provided solutions to help you **learn**, not to avoid learning!
+**Note:** it is ***super important*** that you use any provided solutions to **help you learn**, not to avoid learning!
 Do the work yourself first, and *only* check the solutions to evaluate your own work - not to do it for you. **OK?**

 Some solutions (not all) for practicals will be provided in the **solutions** branch of the Practicals repository on GitHub:
 <https://github.com/CP1404/Practicals/tree/solutions>

+# Deliverables
+This section summarises the expectations for marking in this practical.

+- string_formatting_examples.py
+- randoms.py
+- capitalist_conrad.py
+- exceptions_demo.py
+- exceptions_to_complete.py
+- files.py
+- password_checker.py